-3.125.
-Operators of AD generating stations need to measure and sample their final fuel (biogas) to determine the quantity and GCV of the fuel for reporting and ROC issue purposes.
-Information on common practices for doing so can be found in Appendix 9.

-3.126.
-In addition, the biomass sustainability criteria requires operators to report per consignment of final fuel.
-A consignment of final fuel is derived from a feedstock consignment.

-3.127.
-To determine the consignments of final fuel produced by the anaerobic digestion process (biogas), operators need to measure and sample the feedstock consignments.

-3.128.
-For stations with a DNC of >50kW, using non-waste feedstock (other than animal manure or slurry) for the production of biogas, operators are subject to reporting on the land and GHG criteria and general profiling information reporting requirements.
-This includes the quantity of each consignment of feedstock used.

-3.129.
-In Figure 2: Example of how to apportion biogas derived from multiple feedstock consignments the final fuel (biogas) for combustion is apportioned according to Consignment A and Consignment B.

-3.130.
-The example shows how an operator can group feedstock with identical sustainability characteristics together to form Feedstock Consignment A (Maize crop from two different suppliers).
-Feedstock Consignment B represents those feedstock (pig manure and cattle slurry) which are exempt from reporting on the sustainability criteria.
+- 2.128 Operators of AD generating stations need to measure and sample their final fuel (biogas) to determine the quantity and GCV of the fuel for reporting and ROC issue purposes.
+Information on common practices for doing so can be found in Appendix 9. - 2.129 In addition, the biomass sustainability criteria require operators to report per consignment of final fuel.
+A consignment of final fuel is derived from a feedstock consignment. - 2.130 To determine the consignments of final fuel produced by the anaerobic digestion process (biogas), operators need to measure and sample the feedstock consignments. - 2.131 For stations with a DNC of greater than 50kW, using non-waste feedstock (other than animal manure or slurry) for the production of biogas, operators are subject to reporting on the land and GHG criteria and general profiling information reporting requirements.
+This includes the quantity of each consignment of feedstock used. - 2.132 In Figure 2.1 below, he final fuel (biogas) for combustion is apportioned according to Consignment A and Consignment B. - 2.133 The example shows how an operator can group feedstock with identical sustainability characteristics together to form Feedstock Consignment A (Maize crop from two different suppliers).
+Feedstock Consignment B represents those feedstocks (pig manure and cattle slurry) which are exempt from reporting on the sustainability criteria.

-Figure 2: Example of how to apportion biogas derived from multiple feedstock consignments
+Figure 2.1: Example of how to apportion biogas derived from multiple feedstock consignments

-3.131.
-The resulting final fuel (F), in this case biogas, can then be apportioned according to the consignments of the final fuel Consignment A and Consignment B. F_A and F_B would be represented in volumes and reported on the Register.

-3.132.
-Operators of AD generating stations can use our 'Biogas Apportioning Tool' to apportion their resultant biogas.
+- 2.134 The resulting final fuel (F), in this case biogas, can then be apportioned according to the consignments of the feedstock Consignment A and ConsignmentB.
+FA and FB would be represented in volumes and reported on the RER. - 2.135 Operators of AD generating stations can use our 'Biogas Apportioning Tool' to apportion their resultant biogas.
 The tool requires the user to input the mass (dry or wet) of each feedstock used.
-Together with built in default literature data on biogas yield and moisture content, the tool calculates the contribution due from each feedstock by percent.

-3.133.
-Operators are welcome to propose an alternative method to apportion their biogas.
+Together with built in default literature data on biogas yield and moisture content, the tool calculates the contribution due from each feedstock by percent. - 2.136 Operators are welcome to propose an alternative method to apportion their biogas.